uw-windc/windc_build/core/README.md

 # File Listing

 1. `build.gms` - Entry point into the WiNDC core buildstream.
-Will run each of the files in order to build the WiNDC dataset.
-Standard usage is to run this file.
+This file will  run each of the listed files in the correct order to build the WiNDC database.
+Most users only need to run this file.

     Inputs: `data/core`